numbat70/inclusion2021/_docs/accessibility/advice-specific.md

   </ul>
   </li>
 <li style="border-bottom: solid 1px #F2CA27 ; padding: 1em 0;"><strong>Listen properly</strong><br>
-Sometime, neurodiverse people don’t speak with enough intention so you might not realise something they told you is really important to them.
+Sometime, neurodivergent people don’t speak with enough intention so you might not realise something they told you is really important to them.
 So listen carefully.</li>

 <li style="border-bottom: solid 1px #F2CA27 ; padding: 1em 0;"><strong>People might not know what they need</strong><br>
 By asking them what they need (sitting at the front or at the back, having a break now or later etc…) you force them to actually think about what they need and to communicate it to you.</li>